-Political science is the study of politics and government on both a large and small scale.
-Political scientists examine crucial questions such as:
+Political science is the study of politics and government on both large and small scales.
+Political scientists examine critical questions, such as:

 - Why are some governments stable and others unstable?

 - How do individuals and groups gain and maintain power?

 - What factors cause wars or contribute to a peaceful resolution of conflicts?